Connection Map¶

 Depth¶

-Limit how many "hops" from selected assets to display: - All: Show all connections (no filtering) - 0: Show only selected assets and their direct entity connections - 1-5: Show assets within N hops of selected assets
+Limit how many "hops" from selected servers to display: - All: Show all connections (no depth filtering) - 0: Show only selected servers, their parent clusters, and directly adjacent entities - 1--5: Show servers within N hops of selected servers

-This filter is automatically set when you select assets via the Apps & Services or Assets filters.
+Depth is automatically set to 0 when you select servers via the Applications or Servers filters.

 Display options¶

-Toggle visibility of multi-asset connections (connections involving more than two assets in a mesh topology).
+Toggle visibility of multi-server connections (connections involving more than two servers in a mesh topology).
+Enabled by default.

 Show connection layers¶

-When enabled, displays individual connection legs as separate edges.
+When enabled (default), displays individual connection legs as separate edges.
 This shows how a multi-leg connection routes through intermediate points.
 When disabled, connections are shown as simple source-to-destination edges.

 Graph controls¶